• HOME

 Takeshi Arimura

-2024 is a year of change.
-Increased awareness of improving capital efficiency
+2024 was a year of transformation.
+Awareness of improving capital efficiency has increased

 Business portfolio transformation